-"It did come across as a little patronising.
+"It did come across as a little patronizing.
 I don't want your advice on how to live my life," she tells Kendall later.
 (She's not wrong!
 Kendall literally told her how to life her life.
 That's called being rude, no matter how you edit it.)

 Unfortunately, Krystal also seems resigned to her Bachelor fate, which is to be the resident villain.
-She knows she's not winning, so she's going to get into some one-liners and get out of the building before it burns down.
+She knows she's not winning, so she's going to get in some one-liners and get out of the building before it burns down.

 "Baby, I am wife material," she says before the date.
 This episode might have accidentally revealed a new sort of Krystal, an even more vulnerable and candid version.
 In one ITM, Krystal seems to be speaking directly to someone, laughing all the while.

 "Did you see her face?" she says, talking about Kendall when they found out they're going on a two-on-one.
 Both women are in a pitiable situation: Forced to go on a date with a semi-animated raisin in Paris, and forced to pretend they're invested in it all.
 But Krystal maintains a weird sort of integrity, keeping her cool despite the collapsing ash around her.
 Arie ultimately sends Krystal home — oh, did you forget about Arie?
-Because I did, too, during this date. — and whisks Kendall to the top of the Eiffel Tower.
+Because I did, too, during this date — and whisks Kendall to the top of the Eiffel Tower.
 Kendall's chances are still very slim, so it's not as if this win was a real coup for her.
 And Krystal's exit is more heart-wrenching than anything Kendall ever did.
 Like others before her, Krystal expresses something universal on her way out: She just wants to feel accepted.
 And that didn't happen here.

 The last painstaking date — the fourth of this Peter Jackson-length episode — is with Jacqueline, a quiet but important presence in this show.
 I like Jacqueline, probably because she lives in New York and has tweeted about the "Cat Person" short story.
 Their car breaks down on their way to their date, which feels like a metaphor for their relationship.
 (Ouch, sorry.)